Skip to content

 if (!message.toLowerCase().includes("please")) {

-return new Response("Sorry, I only fulfill polite requests");
+JSON.stringify("Sorry, I only fulfill polite requests"),

 }